4 Ways to Save for Retirement When You Work in the Gig Economy (1440 x 600 px)

 Read the Article

-Let’s look at four plans for saving for retirement when you are self-employed and working in the gig economy.
+Let’s look at four plans that allow you to save for retirement when you are self-employed and working in the gig economy.

 Traditional or Roth IRA

 A Roth IRA works like a traditional IRA except that contributions are not tax-deductible.
 The benefit is that your disbursements after age 59 ½ are tax-free.
-But even without the tax deduction, it’s still a way to save for retirement and generate tax-deferred income.
+Any earnings on your Roth IRA are only tax free if you maintain the funds within the Roth IRA for at least 5 years and reach age 59 ½.
+While Roth IRAs do not provide a tax deduction, they are still a great way to save for retirement and generate tax-deferred income.
 Like the traditional IRA, the Roth IRA also has income limits.
 The key difference is that if you exceed those limits, a Roth IRA contribution will not be permitted at all.

 SIMPLE IRA